-21. Publication
+22. Publication

 Audience: Published:

 Staff Staff Intranet

-Learners Moodle
+Students Moodle

 General College Website

-22. Appendix 1.
+Appendix One

 Reporting a Safeguarding Concern

 Safeguarding is a priority for all staff at the College.
 It is our duty to identify correctly and quickly action any safeguarding concerns for any College user.
-In order to ensure that the information we obtain in order to action safeguarding quickly and effectively is as accurate as possible, a new way of reporting was launched on Monday September 10th 2018.

-In all cases where a learner's welfare is a concern, you MUST complete the Safeguarding Disclosure Form on the same day that you make the observation or hear the disclosure.
+In all cases where a student's welfare is a concern, you MUST complete the Safeguarding Disclosure Form on the same day that you make the observation or hear the disclosure.

-This form will not change how you respond to urgent safeguarding concerns, please continue to take learners directly to Learner Services if you have a concern about their welfare.
+This form will not change how you respond to urgent safeguarding concerns, please continue to take students directly to Student Services if you have a concern about their welfare.
 In cases such as these, you are required to complete the form by the end of the same working day.